hahwul/gee/README.md

   -grep string
     	Greping with Regular Expression (like grep) -grepv string
-    	Ungreping with Regular Expression (like grep -v) -replace string
+    	Inverse greping with Regular Expression (like grep -v) -replace string
     	Replace string in line with '-find' option
   -rmnl